inkline/inkline.io/content/docs/forms/validation/schema.md

 You can define schema groups to access the validation result of a group of inputs.

 #### Object Schema Groups
 Objects that aren't empty and don't have a `value` or `validators` field are treated as schema groups.
 Schema groups can be used to see the validation status of multiple related fields.
-You can also assign the schema group to an `<i-form-group>` component to simulate form nesting.
+You can also assign the schema group to an `<IFormGroup>` component to simulate form nesting.

 ::ContentTabs
 #preview